 Painting rocks and hiding them is a fun, fulfilling activity that has, unfortunately, in some communities, turned into an eyesore.
 Errant rock painters have caused those with good intentions to be tarred with the same brush, and as a result, rock painting is fast becoming an activity with very divided opinions from outsiders.

 So, to answer the question: rock painting can be bad for the environment.
-However, it is up to the individual to decide to take the best preparations, resources, and actions in order to partake in this fun activity while causing the least harm to the environment around them.
+However, it is up to the individual to decide to make the best preparations, resources, and actions in order to partake in this fun activity while causing the least harm to the environment around them.